smt/beat-js/README.md

 ### toInterval()

-Returns an Interval object containing the start Date and end Date of the given .beat string.
+Returns an Interval object containing the start Date and end Date of the given .beat time.

 By default, it assumes the interval should be future-dated relative to the current time, but you can override this by using the `from` (future-date starting from the provided Date) or `until` (past-date based on the provided Date) options.